17 Reasons Why Walmart Bikes Are Only for Kids

 Really?
 Are you still here?
 Seriously?
 Walmart provides little or no after-sales services for their bikes.
 It varies from store to store and even if they do provide after-sales service, it is very limited.
 And it’s nothing like that of a dedicated bike shop.

-I remember I once took my creek boys mountain bike for a repair and to my despair, I was refused any after-sales service.
+I remember I once took my Creek Boys mountain bike for a repair.
+To my despair, I was refused any after-sales service.
 And when I took to a bike shop I realized that it would be better to just buy a new bike rather than getting this one repaired.
 Oh well, lesson learned.

 Man on a small bike

 Even the most expensive bike in the world is going to hurt you or at least be uncomfortable if it doesn’t fit properly.
-Pretty much every article out there on the internet, and every ‘proper’ bike shop you ever walk into will tell you the same thing.
 The single most important thing about buying a bike is that it has to fit you properly.
 I would argue that this is even more important the cheaper the bike you buy.

 Happy bike mechanics

 Walmart bikes have no resale value.
-So, even if you get a bike and then want to get rid of it because you end up not liking it or it doesn’t fit you, or you simply want to upgrade, you will find it really hard to get a good return on your investment.
+So, even if you get a bike and then want to get rid of it because you end up not liking it or it doesn’t fit you.
+If you simply want to upgrade, you will find it hard to get a good return on your investment.

 Here’s another reason why buying a department store bike might not work for you.
 We’re right back to the whole stack ’em high, sell ’em cheap philosophy.
 Most of the bikes you’re going to find in a department store tend to steer toward the whole one-size-fits-all deal.
 That’s probably not quite right, but we are straying into the whole, Small, Medium, and Large territory.